XorTroll/Goldleaf/README.md

 - **Content manager**: Browse any kind of content in your SD card, console memory or game cartridge.
 You can browse all the NCAs, and as title options, you can remove the content, or export it as a NSP.
 NAND SYSTEM contents (system titles or contents) aren't allowed to be deleted.
 Invidual contents such as updates or DLC can be removed individually.
 You have also the option to remove unused tickets or tickets belonging to contents, plus the options to reset launch version (in order to remove the update nag) or to export base, updates or DLCs to installable NSPs.

 - **Web browser (console's web-applet)**: Using the console's web applets, Goldleaf allows to search and navigate through web pages.
-However, this can only be accessed if launched from the forwarder for technical reasons.
+You can even save pages as bookmarks to browse them quickly anytime.

 - **User account manager**: Select a user account, and easily change things as the user's nickname or even delete it.
 Via the file browsers you can replace a user's icon with a JPEG image, but it can be a risky action.
 The icon needs to be a valid JPEG, with 256x256 dimensions.
 Goldleaf checks if the icon is valid to replace the other one.
 Linked accounts can also be unlinked (locally).

+- **emuiibo manager**: You can control emuiibo (0.4 or higher) via Goldleaf, selecting custom amiibos, or enabling/disabling amiibo emulation, to make amiibo emulation way more comfortable than before.

 - **Console or Goldleaf settings**: In this menu you can manage the console's update (view it's version or dump it as a directory installable with Choi or a NSP), and pending update in case it's present (auto-downloaded updates, which can also be viewed, dumped or deleted)